spyren/Mecrisp-Cube/README.md

 # Mecrisp-Cube

 Mecrisp-Stellaris Forth for the STM32 Cube ecosystem.
 The STM32WB Nucleo Board is working out of the box yet.
+See also [Mecrisp Cube](http://spyr.ch/twiki/bin/view/Cosmac/MecrispCube)

 ## Getting Started